Biblink02/WebSDR-Transceiver/README.md

 - **Center Frequency**: 739.7 MHz (the IF from the LNB)
 - **Data Type**: Complex float32 (I/Q pairs)

 At this point, we have a stream of complex samples representing the entire 250 kHz transponder bandwidth.
-Every signal within that transponder is present in this data stream—we just need to extract the one we want.
+Every signal within that transponder is present in this data stream-we just need to extract the one we want.

 ---